 The Presbyterian Book of Confessions makes clear the connection between grace, sovereignty, and election as well.
 For example, the Scots Confession teaches, “Our faith and its assurance do not proceed from flesh and blood, that is to say, from natural powers within us, but are the inspiration of the Holy Ghost….
 As we willingly disclaim any honor and glory for our own creation and redemption, so do we willingly also for our regeneration and sanctification … he who has begun the work in us alone continues us in it, to the praise and glory of his undeserved grace.”
 Similarly, Question 13 of the Larger Catechism makes the connection, saying, “God, by an eternal and immutable decree, out of his mere love, for the praise of his glorious grace,… hath chosen some men to eternal life, and the means thereof….”

 Most religious and spiritual traditions focus on the human spiritual seeker’s quest for a transcendent reality.
 For example, a new Buddhist takes refuge in the three jewels and begins to follow the eight-fold path.
 There is no question of a calling from outside time and space.
 Moreover, enlightenment is an achievement, the fulfillment of an arduous process, not a gift.
-Karma means everyone receives with exquisite precision the results he or she In a religious tradition that focuses in this way on the human quest for the transcendent, it only makes sense to speak of human choosing as the point of entry.
+Karma means everyone receives with exquisite precision the results he or she causes; it offers no grace.
+In a religious tradition that focuses in this way on the human quest for the transcendent, it only makes sense to speak of human choosing as the point of entry.

 The Christian gospel is not such a tradition.
 The gospel shows us that in truth God is the seeker.
 God comes looking for us while we are still lost, indeed, when we are “yet unborn” (Ps.
 139:16).
 Jesus’s mission, he says, is “to seek and save the lost” (Luke 19:10).
 The gospel means salvation is a gift, not an achievement or even, in the most important sense, our choice.

 Those who say they choose Christ for themselves might fairly reply that you cannot begin the life of a Christian without being aware of it.
 There is always a moment of decision.
 This is obviously true.
 On the other hand, when a new Christian makes a profession of faith, God is not surprised.
-God not waiting in keen anticipation to discover what this new believer decide.
+God is not waiting in keen anticipation to discover what this new believer will unexpectedly decide.
 He or she was one of God’s own before the beginning of the universe.
 The commitment of faith is an acceptance of the electing God’s choice, not a believer’s independent initiative.

 The Theological Reflection survey gave respondents a chance to write in “Presbyterian Principles” important to them that were not included in the survey.
 Several wrote that one or another wording of the idea that the church is “always being reformed” was important.
 As I have shown before in this journal and elsewhere, the historical meaning of this principle is not what is so often suggested: an ecclesiastical Trotskyism (“the revolution never ends”) that idealizes change in the church’s theology and practice.
 Rather, it means the faith and faithfulness of the church of Jesus Christ is always at risk because of our weakness, requiring constant vigilance to maintain.
 Left to ourselves we will let the gospel and the insights of the Reformation slip away.
 Idolatry comes naturally to us as human beings, so renewal in the gospel is a constant need.
 This survey makes it clear that while there are many faithful in the church, the PC(USA) remains an ecclesia reformanda, a church needing to be reformed.